Adverse Action

 It is important to know that a person need not actually be fired from his or her job in order to bring a SOX claim.
 Other forms of retaliation such as harassment, threats, demotion and suspension can serve as the basis for a whistleblower retaliation action.
 For example, in one reported case, the adverse action was that the employer purposefully breached the employee’s confidentiality.

-If you live or work in New York or New Jersey and have suffered an adverse employment action as a result of engaging in SOX protected activity, you can contact Attorney Eric Dinnocenzo at (212) 933-1675 for a free consultation.
+If you live or work in New York and have suffered an adverse employment action as a result of engaging in SOX protected activity, you can contact Attorney Eric Dinnocenzo at (212) 933-1675 for a free consultation.